errorcorrectionzoo/eczoo_sitegen/README.md

 ```

 Once the script is done, the website files will be written to the folder
 `eczoo_sitegen/site/_site/`.
-If you'd like to preview the site at this point,
+If you'd like to view the site at this point,
 you may run (in the same folder as the previous commands):
 ```
 > yarn serve